winverma/MindXpress/README.md

 🚀 Features:

-🖌 Customizable Animated Backgrounds – Replace default SVG patterns with custom GIFs or Lottie animations.
+🖌 Customizable Animated Backgrounds – Replace default SVG patterns with custom GIFs or Lottie Animations.

 🎲 Wildcard-Based Gameplay – Use power-ups like skips, hints, and extra lives.